SMSaeedi/fix-match-sorting/README.md

 ## How to Run
 1. Clone the repository.
-2. Run `ScoreBoardTest` for unit tests.
+2. Run `ProductionTest` for unit tests.

 ## Clean and Build the Project
 - mvn clean install